 Fields Jackson - Founder & CEO

-Fields Jackson, Jr. is currently the Founder and CEO of Racing Toward Diversity Magazine, Cary, NC and an adjunct professor, teaching Entrepreneurial Sales and Marketing, at Chicago State University, Chicago, Illinois.
+Fields Jackson, Jr. is currently the Founder and CEO of Racing Toward Diversity Magazine, Cary, NC and Coordinator of Special Projects and adjunct professor, teaching Entrepreneurial Sales and Marketing, at Chicago State University, Chicago, Illinois.

-The people have spoken...and thanks to their support, Fields Jackson was recognized as a Community Choice Honoree by the "2012 Small Business Influencer Awards" produced by Small Business Trends and Small Biz Technology http://bit.ly/Nwn9p3 Fields has been named a Top 1% Influencer with and Elite @Kred Score of 857.
+The people have spoken...and thanks to their support, Fields Jackson was recognized as a Community Choice Honoree by the "2012 Small Business Influencer Awards" produced by Small Business Trends and Small Biz Technology http://bit.ly/Nwn9p3 In addition, Fields has been named a Top 1% Influencer with an Elite @Kred Score of 880.
 Visa Small Business featured Fields for the month of February as a diversity expert, sharing advice on thinking outside the box. http://on.fb.me/11uB8CY

 Recently awarded a gold badge as a 1% Elite influencer @Kred

 Fields received his Bachelor of Arts Degree in Economics and Bachelor of Arts Degree in Philosophy from Allegheny College, Meadville, PA.
-Fields received his MBA Degree from Northern Illinois.
+Fields received his MBA Degree from Northern Illinois, DeKalb, Ill.

 I grew up in the Carolinas and graduated from high school in Monroe, N.C., where the trial in Blest Be The Tie That Binds takes place.
 I graduated from UNC Chapel Hill with a bachelor of arts in religion in 1975 and earned a Master of Theological Studies from Trinity Seminary in Columbus, Ohio.